Russian prime minister says he tested positive for virus

-Russian Prime Minister Mikhail Mishustin says he has tested positive for the new coronavirus and has told President Vladimir Putin he will self-isolate.
-First Deputy Prime Minister Andrei Belousov will temporarily perform Mishustin's duties, but the prime minister said Thursday that he would stay in touch on key issues.
+Russian Prime Minister Mikhail Mishustin said Thursday that he has tested positive for the new coronavirus, becoming the highest-ranking Russian official known to have gotten infected.
+Mishustin told President Vladimir Putin during a video call that he would self-isolate but planned to stay in touch on key policy issues.
+It wasn't immediately clear when the two men last met.

+Since early in the outbreak, the Russian president has minimized meetings and switched to holding daily video calls with officials.
+First Deputy Prime Minister Andrei Belousov will temporarily perform Mishustin's duties.

-Mishustin, 54 ,was named prime minister in January.
-During a video call, Putin voiced hope that Mishustin would continue taking part in drafting policies to shore up the Russian economy, which has been hurt by the virus pandemic.
+Mishustin, a 54-year old former tax chief, was named prime minister in January.
+During the video call, which was recorded and later televised, he didn't say if he had COVID-19 symptoms or anything about his general condition.
+He displayed no visible signs of illness and spoke without difficulty.
+Putin wished Mishustin a swift recovery and said he hoped the prime minister would continue taking part in drafting policies to shore up the Russian economy, which has been hurt by the virus pandemic.

+“What happened to you, could happen to anyone,” Putin said.
+“Along with other Cabinet members and colleagues from the presidential office, you have undoubtedly been in the zone of high risk.”
+“No matter how you limit contacts, it's impossible to avoid communication with people while drafting decisions,” Putin said.
+He asked the prime minister to call him after checking into a hospital.

+Russians who have the virus but light or no symptoms of illness are allowed to stay home, and it wasn't immediately clear if Mishustin's hospitalization reflected the gravity of his condition or was an extra precaution.
+“I hope you will remain in good physical shape and take an active part in drafting decisions that we discussed today,” Putin said in a reference to a call with top officials earlier Thursday.
+“Those decisions will not be made without your participation, your input.”
 In Russia, the prime minister oversees the economy and answers to the president.
-It was not immediately clear when Putin last met with Mishustin in person.
-The Russian president has minimized meetings and switched to holding video conferences with officials during the pandemic.

 - READ MORE ON: